walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 workflows.
 A dedicated GitHub environment is not required.
 Tenant credentials are injected only into the live test step, not the offline profile checks.
-As with other repository secrets, maintainers must review workflow changes that could access them; the branch trigger does not create a branch-specific secret boundary.
+As with other repository secrets, maintainers must review workflow changes that could access them; manual dispatch does not create an additional secret boundary.

 The JVM version and JSON/JUnit/Markdown reporting follow the existing conformance setup.
 ITB uses an outbound portal bridge, so it does not need the other suites'